 Tell us an interesting fact about yourself.

-I performed in a children’s opera production at the Royal Albert Hall when I was a kid… I can’t say that without cringing now though so I’ll stick with the fact that I used to run my friend’s Border Collie in the Kennel Club flyball trials and competed at Crufts two years running.
+I performed in a children’s choir production at the Royal Albert Hall when I was a kid… I can’t say that without cringing now though so I’ll stick with the fact that I used to run my friend’s Border Collie in the Kennel Club flyball trials and competed at Crufts two years running.
 We won silver in 2007!